MobleyLab/waterNES/README.md

 Swapnil Wagle, Pascal T. Merz, Yunhui Ge, Christopher I. Bayly and David L. Mobley; J. Chem.
 Theory Comput.
 2024, 20, 11013−11031 (https://pubs.acs.org/doi/10.1021/acs.jctc.4c01145)

-This repository contains workflows to:
+This repository contains workflows to simulate the following thermodynamic cycles:

-1. calculate relative free energies (RBFEs) between ligand pairs with different numbers of trapped water molecules and implementing a non-equilibrium switching (NES)-based workflow, using thermodynamic cycle
+Thermodynamic cycle 1. to calculate relative free energies (RBFEs) between ligand pairs with different numbers of trapped water molecules and implementing a non-equilibrium switching (NES)-based workflow, using thermodynamic cycle
 ![Thermodynamic cycle](https://github.com/MobleyLab/waterNES/blob/main/docs/NES-Total-Chemdraw.png?raw=true)

+Here, ligand A is shown in green and ligand B is shown in purple.
+Both ligands are bound to the protein (shown in yellow).
+A trapped water is shown in red, while a decoupled trapped water is shown in pale red.
+A black cross on the trapped water represents harmonic restraint, a dashed circle around the trapped water represents solvent repulsion potential applied at the binding site of the trapped water.
+NES-Total, Edge H and Edge J consitute the complex leg of the RBFE calculation.
+NES-Solvent represents the solvent leg of the RBFE calculation.

-2. calculate RBFEs between ligands that bind to target protein with different numbers of trapped water molecules.
+Thermodynamic cycle 2. to calculate RBFEs between ligands that bind to target protein with different numbers of trapped water molecules.
 The RBFE is calculated using the following thermodynamic cycle
 ![Thermodynamic cycle](https://github.com/MobleyLab/waterNES/blob/main/docs/rbfe_cycle_short.png?raw=true)

+In addition to the description for the thermodynamic cycle in 1., te black cross on the protein represents position restraints on the binding site.
+In this figure, only the complex leg of the RBFE calculation is shown.
+The solvent leg of the RBFE calculation is same as shown for the thermodynamic cycle for 1.

-3. calculate absolute binding free energies (ABFEs) of trapped waters in proteins/protein-ligand complexes using the following thermodynamic cycle
+Thermodynamic cycle 3. to calculate absolute binding free energies (ABFEs) of trapped waters in proteins/protein-ligand complexes using the following thermodynamic cycle
 ![Thermodynamic cycle](https://github.com/MobleyLab/waterNES/blob/main/docs/abfe_cycle_full.png?raw=true)

-The purple cycle includes additional restraints for the protein, and is preferred when it is likely that the binding site might collapse once the water is removed.
-In all other cases, the simpler blue cycle can be used.
+Here, the absolute binding free energy of a trapped water is calculated, i.e., the free energy to displace a water from a protein's binding site.

 ### Cycle branches
 * **A**, the target branch: We will find its value by summing all